ethanwhite/moore-ddd/supplement.md

           centers with data-intensive components I have been discussing a first draft of a beginner curriculum and we have just finished

+   	* A new generation of data-intensive scientists from those analyzing data they collected themselves to those integrated large diverse datasets to answers questions at scale

 * on-boarding scientists into open source collaboration
 * attract non-scientists to participate in these collaborations